lasa01/Plumber/README.md

 When asking for help, always remember to open the Blender console from `Window -> Toggle System Console` before importing and to send the console logs afterwards with the help request by copy-pasting.

 ## Credits
-- Me for the addon, [backing library](https://github.com/lasa01/plumber_core) and [VTFLib wrapper](https://github.com/lasa01/vtflib-rs).
+- Me for the addon, [backing library](https://github.com/lasa01/plumber_core) and [VTFLib wrapper](https://github.com/lasa01/vtflib2-rs).
-- Nemesis for original [VTFLib](https://github.com/NeilJed/VTFLib) and panzi for a Linux-compatible port.
+- Nemesis for original [VTFLib](https://github.com/NeilJed/VTFLib) and panzi for a Linux-compatible port, and me for a version that is easier to run multi-threaded.

 MDL reading is based on:
 - ZeqMacaw's [Crowbar](https://steamcommunity.com/groups/CrowbarTool)